Quick Answer

 Step 1: You Submit Your Credentials

-During the approval process, your credentials are checked against sources such as:
+During the listing approval process, your credentials are checked using one of two methods:

 State licensing board databases